manawasp/integrate-openapi-to-ts-app/README.md

 ### 3. Models

-Responses and requests class are also converted to TS interface and can be found in the [models/](./example/clients/models/) directory.
+Responses and requests class are also converted to typescript interface and can be found in the [models/](./example/clients/models/) directory.

 **[api/routers/schemas/recipes_comments.py](./api/routers/schemas/recipes_comments.py)**